The Children of William Wetmore and Ann Ponting

 Robert Hewett Wetmore (senior), formerly of Hill, but late of Stone died in Stone on 13 May 1887 aged 69 and was buried at Hill on 18 May 1887.
 Probate was granted to Alfred Bennett of Oldbury-upon-Severn and Robert Cox of Hill.
 His estate was valued at £1,346 12s 11d.

-In 1891 61 year old Ellen Wetmore was living on her own means in Stone.
-With her were daughters Ellen, aged 30 and Anne, aged 26, both unmarried and her 2 year old grandson William Bennett.
+In 1891 61 year old Ellen Wetmore was "living on her own means" in Stone.
+With her were daughters Ellen, aged 30 and Anne, aged 26, both unmarried and her 2 year old grandson William Bennett (see below).

 By 1911 81 year old Ellen is living with her daughter Anna Elizabeth Wetmore at Stone, Falfield.
 Also at the address is 70 year old Ellen Wetmore, who was the widow of Ellen's cousin Charles, son of Thomas and Mary Wetmore (see below).

-Ellen Wetmore of Tudor Lodge, Stone died in 14 December 1928 aged 99 years old (Reg Gen Dec 1928 Thornbury 6a 292).
+Ellen Wetmore of Tudor Lodge, Stone died in 14 December 1928 aged 99 years old.
 Probate was granted to Alfred Bennett, retired farmer and Robert Hewett Cox, farmers.
 Her estate was valued at £5,239 2s 1d.

 The estate of Ellen Wetmore was sold by auction on 12 March 1935 at the Swan Hotel, Thornbury.

-Robert and Ellen's other surviving daughter Anna Elizabeth Wetmore was still living at home with her parents, aged 30, in 1911.
-She seemingly never married and died in 23 February 1941 (Reg Gen March 1941 Bristol 6a 434).
+In 1911, Robert and Ellen's remaining surviving daughter Anna Elizabeth Wetmore was still living at home with her parents, aged 30.
+She seemingly never married and died in 23 February 1941.
 Probate of the will of Anna Elizabeth Wetmore of Lonsdale House, Hampton Park, Redland was granted to Leslie Campbell Tovey, bank clerk and Margaret Rogers (wife of Percy Rogers).
 Her estate was worth £6,469 6s 5d.

 Thomas Wetmore and Mary Wetmore